Dental-Integrators-Association/diadocs/dia-nextgen/DIA NextGen Overview.md

 - Standardizing Incident Response Plan

 # NextGen Membership Requirements
-Any DIA company team member that's a paying member.
+Any DIA company team member that's a paying member & wants to contribute to NextGen.
 Only the company has to pay their dues for the year.

 # Members
 - Nate Smith | DTC (Co-committe Lead)